JulianKemmerer/PipelineC/docs/README.md

   * Ex. `@MAIN(F)` says the `my_pipeline` function is a single top level `@MAIN` function intended to run at `F`MHz — see [Top-Level Entry Points](pypeline_guide.md#top-level-entry-points).
   * Ex. `PART("LFE5UM5G-85F-8BG756C")` for `ghdl+yosys+nextpnr` `ECP5U` flow.

-* Since `my_pipeline` is a pure function the Pypeline tool will autopipeline the function to meet the target operating frequency.
+* Since `my_pipeline` is a pure function the Pypeline tool will auto-pipeline the function to meet the target operating frequency.
 ```
-pypelinec ./examples/pypeline/pipeline.py # Default no-arguments autopipelines when possible.
+pypelinec ./examples/pypeline/pipeline.py # Default no-arguments auto-pipelines when possible.
 ```

 **To produce a pipeline of user selected `N` clock cycles** (N+1 total stages) run this command: